marmoh2002/Particle-Swarm/README.md

 ## Files

 1. `psalg.py`: Core implementation of the PSO algorithm.
-Currently being updated to implement group PSO instead of individual PSO.

-2. `check_implementation.py`: Evaluates the algorithm's performance by running it for a specific number of iterations.
+3. `check_implementation.py`: Evaluates the algorithm's performance by running it for a specific number of iterations.
 Calculates mean and standard deviation of results.
-Currently set up to automatically evaluate the sphere and Rastrigin functions.

-3. `funcs.py`: Contains benchmark functions used for testing the PSO algorithm.
+4. `funcs.py`: Contains 12 benchmark functions used for testing the PSO algorithm.

-4. `plotted_pso.py`: Visualizes the benchmark function with swarm particles superimposed, showing the state before and after running the algorithm.
+5. `plotted_pso.py`: Visualizes the benchmark function with swarm particles superimposed, showing the state before and after running the algorithm.

 ## Usage